paarthbhatt/avengersProject/README.md

 5. Open a pull request

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.# The Avengers Interactive Website
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.